Do You Really Need Studio Monitors to Mix? (Answered)

 Do you still have questions?
 Below are some of the most commonly asked questions about studio monitors.

-Can you mix with studio monitors?
+Can you mix it with studio monitors?

 If studio monitors are just a little out of your budget, studio headphones are the next best option.
 Studio headphones, sometimes called monitoring headphones, are mainly used for mixing and editing, much like studio monitors, but with the additional benefits of having sound isolation and (usually) a lower price tag.